-Continue down the steps and into the Champs de Mars Parc (a great French Revolution name, eh?)
+Continue down the steps, through the crowds, and into the Champs de Mars Parc (a great French Revolution name, eh?)

 Avoiding scams at the Eiffel Tower

-They are always changing, but while we were there, these were the scams that we saw:
+The petty theft scheme of the moment is always changing, but while we were there, in late October, 2018, these were the scams that we saw personally:

 Visiting the Rodin Museum

 A very easy walk from Les Invalides, the Rodin Museum is an absolute treasure.

 It houses not only the Rodin's work, but also his personal art collection, acquired during his lifetime while he lived in the stunning mansion.

 The museum has both interior and exterior portions, in addition to a nice, outdoor cafe.